Networking Protocols and Named Pipes¶

 designed to fit tightly into the language runtime’s threading model.
 Each method

-call that might block accepts a timeout
+call that might block accepts a timeout parameter.
+All such timeouts are in

 seconds.